wz2409/Fall2018-Project2-sec2proj2_grp4/README.md

 	+ Mu, Jay
 	+ Zheng, Wanyi

-+ **Project summary**: This project is an update and expansion of [a previous project](https://github.com/TZstatsADS/Fall2017-project2-grp9).
-It is an Rshiny app which recommends colleges for perspective college students.
++ **Project summary**: This project is an update and expansion of [a previous project](https://github.com/TZstatsADS/Fall2017-project2-grp9) from the same class in Fall 2017.
+It is an Rshiny app which recommends colleges for prospective college students.

 + **Link: (to be updated)**